jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	and ask if uh,
         	he's still speaking to me,

-ANGELA: 	Well now , he was the one that was up on the left , up there .
+ANGELA: 	Well now , he was the one that was up on the left, up there .

 DORIS:  	Yeah.
 Yeah.
         	Yes.